Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Where to get a $50,000 no-doc business loan

-While you can get a $50k business loan at banks and credit unions, your best shot at a no- or low-doc business loan is with an online lender.
+While $50K business loans are available at most banks and credit unions, your best shot at a no- or low-doc business loan is with an online lender.
 Online lenders typically have a streamlined application and lending process that utilizes algorithms and other technologies to link directly to your accounts.
-These processes eliminate the more common practice of submitting piles of paperwork.
+Thanks to these processes, getting approved is often faster and easier than with traditional lenders — and requires less paperwork.

 “No-doc business loans are frequently advertised online, on the radio and on television,” says Ben Johnston, COO at Kapitus.
 “A simple Google search will reveal many types of no-doc lenders, as well as aggregation sites that compare different lenders.”